Sofitch/django-proj/notes.md

 3. To use it, we first need to import the form in the **views** file.
 Then, we can create an instance of the form and then pass it to the template.

 4. In the template, we can display the form inside a form tag.
 We set the action var of the form to post to the signup url.
-Additionally, we need to send the CSRF token with the form.
+Additionally, we need to send the CSRF token with the form (and whenever we make a POSt request).
 Then, we only need to add an input field for the user to signup.

 5. In the **signup_view** function, we now need to distinguish if the request was a GET or a POST.
 If it was a POST, we retrieve the user data, validate it and save it to the database.

-6. Log the user in
+6. We get the user from the form, and then we login the user, using Django's built-in login function.

 7. Finally, we redirect to the main page (in our case, the article list).

-[comment]: <> (user created: sauropod podpod12, rexopod podpod12)
+[comment]: <> (user created: sauropod, rexopod, raptorpod, stegopod; pass podpod12)

+### Login

+To make a login page, we follow similar steps to 3-7 (inside the accounts app), since Django also has a built-in login form **AuthenticationForm**.
+We just add the login URL, the login view function, and the login html template.

+### Logout

+Logout URLs are usually accessed with a POST request.
+Django already knows which user is logged in, so it will just log that user out.

+1. To make the logout page, we follow the same steps (adding a logout URL and a views function).

+2. Then, we add a logout button to the base layout.
+To do so, we add a **nav** tag inside the header, and inside it we make a **list**, where one element is the logout **form**.
+This form should redirect to the logout url.
+Inside the form, we add the necessary **CSRF token**, and the logout **button**.